srpeiter/ICCP/README.md

 ICCP is an International Course in Computational Physics for physics Students from Delft University of technology.

 The first project is Molecular Dynamics.
-Here we have to simulate the behaviour of a noble gas.
+Here we simulated the behaviour of a noble gas.
 The Codes for this project can be found in the folder Molecular dynamics in file ArgonSandbox_temp.
 The Callaborator: Rick Vink